Non-stationary Transformers: Exploring the Stationarity in Time Series Forecasting: Supplementary of Main Results

 \subsection{Efficiency of Non-stationary Transformers}

-We list the number of parameters with our proposed framework as well as the averaged MSE reduction (Promotion in Table~4 of the \underline{main text}).
-As is listed in Table~\ref{tab:param}, the proposed framework significantly boosts the forecasting performance with hardly any additional parameters.
+As is shown in Table~\ref{tab:param}, we list the parameters increment and the performance gain (see Promotion in Table~\ref{tab:boost}) of our proposed method.
+It is obvious that Non-stationary Transformers significantly boosts the forecasting performance by a large margin with hardly any additional parameters.